 Science and Policy Consultant:

 Sidsel Dyekjaer has been working as a consultant to CHEM Trust since September 2018.
 Her main focus is EU regulation of chemicals in Food Contact Materials and the implementation of EU chemicals law REACH.
-She has a masters degree in Biology and she has been working for 12 years as a REACH expert at the Chemicals Department of the Danish Environmental Agency.
+She has a masters degree in Biology and she has been working for 12 years as a REACH expert at the Chemicals Department of the Danish Environmental Protection Agency.
 Previously she worked for many years as Chemicals Policy Advisor for the Danish Ecocouncil NGO.
 She is based in Denmark.

 Kate Young has been CHEM Trust’s Brexit Campaigner since June 2018.
 She previously worked as Head of Research for a political consultancy specialising in healthcare, conducting issue-led campaigning for a range of patient groups, charities and professional organisations.
 She has a degree in Biochemistry and experience in several multidisciplinary scientific research laboratories, and developed her German language skills whilst working for a start-up in Berlin.